Auvitly/tree/README.md

 	// Root - returns the root node
 	Root() Node
 	// SetRoot - Allows you to set the node as the root node.
 If the node is part of a tree,
-	//then the nodes are restructured to form a valid tree.
+	// then the nodes are restructured to form a valid tree.
 If the node is not part of the tree,
 	// then the root node will be added to the childs, and the added node will become the root.
 	SetRoot(node Node) error
 	// FindByKey - searches for a key within a tree